docker-archive/ee-workshop/README.md

 ![](./images/node_listing.png)

 Congratulations on adding a Windows node to your UCP cluster.
 Now you are ready to use the worker in either Swarm or Kubernetes.
-Next up we'll create a couple of repositories in Docker Trusted registry.
+Next up we'll create a few repositories in Docker Trusted registry.

 ### <a name="task1.3"></a>Task 1.3: Create Three DTR Repositories

 Docker Trusted Registry is a special server designed to store and manage your Docker images.
-In this lab we're going to create a couple of different Docker images, and push them to DTR.
+In this lab we're going to create three different Docker images, and push them to DTR.
 But before we can do that, we need to setup repositories in which those images will reside.
 Often that would be enough.

 However, before we create the repositories, we do want to restrict access to them.
-Since we have two distinct app components, a Java web app, and a .NET API, we want to restrict access to them to the team that develops them, as well as the administrators.
+Since we have two distinct app components, a Java web app (with a database), and a .NET API, we want to restrict access to them to the team that develops them, as well as the administrators.
 To do that, we need to create two users and then two organizations.

 1. In the PWD web interface click the `DTR` button on the left side of the screen.